MEET THE MOO BOARD

 A long time supporter of folk music, Joe Boxhorn serves as Vice chair and Secretary of the MOO board.
 He taught himself guitar in response to an injury to a tendon, and now teaches beginning guitar.
 He plays bass, is flirting with the ukulele, and tries every stringed or percussion instrument he’s allowed to get his hands on.
 Joe is an excellent cook who is adamant that food is an expression of hospitality and generosity.
 He’s a senior planner at the Southeastern Wisconsin Regional Planning Commission.

-Tony grew up in Maine but has lived in Wisconsin for the last 27 years.
-He has attended the Gathering or String Along for about the last 10 years and joined the board 4 years ago.
+Tony grew up in Maine but has lived in Wisconsin since 1990.
+He has attended the Gathering for the last dozen or so years and joined the board in 2013.
 An engineer by profession, Tony enjoys singing and attempts to play the guitar and autoharp, not usually at the same time.
 Tony is the Treasurer for the MOO Organization.

 Trisha started playing piano when she was 11.
 She went to UW Oshkosh and majored in Music Therapy.
 Her dad gave her his accordion and beginner books and she taught herself to play.
 Michael and Trisha got married in 1979 and have two adult children.
 Trisha bought Michael his current banjo.
 They also play with the Milwaukee Ukelele club and volunteer with a church group visiting a different nursing home each month and playing for the residents.
 Trisha is a MOO Board member.